simononen/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 2. 10 x alphabet
 - A function that prints 10 times the alphabet, in lowercase, followed by a new line.

+## 3. islower
+- A function that checks for lowercase character.

 ## 4. isalpha
 - A function that checks for alphabetic character.